Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-2/day-1/labs/flexbox-and-grid-lab.md

 ## Set Up

-Use either an HTML, CSS, JS Repl, or create a project folder with `index.html` & `css/style.css` files - your choice.
+For this lab assignment, please use a HTML, CSS, JS on [repl.it](https://repl.it)

 <br>
 <br>